-The public comment period for the amendments to the Citizen Participation Plan to include HUD's waiver and the Annual Action Plan to include the newly-funded CDBG-CV has been scheduled from June 4, 2020 through June 11, 2020, consistent with HUD's waiver to expedite the CARES Act funding to address the immediate needs facing communities impacted by the COVID-19 pandemic.
+The public comment period for the amendments to the Citizen Participation Plan to include HUD's waiver and the Annual Action Plan to include the newly-funded CDBG-CV was scheduled from June 4, 2020 through June 11, 2020, consistent with HUD's waiver to expedite the CARES Act funding to address the immediate needs facing communities impacted by the COVID-19 pandemic.

-Drafts of the Citizen Participation Plan and Substantial Amendment to the Action Plan were made available for review and comments were asked to be submitted electronically or handwritten to the Housing and Comunity Development Manager.
+Public notices regarding the comment period and public hearings were published on June 4, 2020.
+Drafts of the Citizen Participation Plan and Substantial Amendment to the Action Plan were made available for review and comments were asked to be submitted electronically or handwritten to the Housing and Community Development Manager.

-Two Public Hearing will be held for both amendments at the City's Housing and Community

-Development Commission's virtual meeting on June 11, 2020 after 7:00 p.m.
-The City Council is scheduled to review and adopt the amendments during its regular meeting on June 23, 2020.
-Once approved, the documents were forwarded to HUD for approval.
+The Public Hearings were held at the City's Housing and Community Development Commission's virtual meeting on June 11, 2020 after 7:00 p.m.
+The City Council reviewed and adopted the amendments during its regular meeting on June 23, 2020.
+The documents were submitted to HUD for approval.
 Upon receipt of final approval from HUD, the City can begin use of the CDBG-CV funds.